PGEHackathon/devcontainer/README.md

-# Daytum Development Environment
+# PGEHackathon Development Environment

-This repository builds the Daytum specific development environment for Github Codespaces.
+This repository builds the PGEHackathon specific development environment for Github Codespaces.